HanPollo/Acousent/README.md

 # Acousent

-Orchestration Software for 3D Audio.
+This is the develop branch for Acousent.